ewe2/ewe2.ninja/source/content/_cno.md

 ~~~

 <kbd>$</kbd> is "AT&T syntax" for <kbd>#</kbd> in DEC assembler syntax, and is
 usually a PC instruction.
-Remember that destination <- source in most PDP11
+Remember that destination precedes source in most PDP11
 operands, so this instruction is designed to reference the *address* of the
 program counter from a register address rather than the PC directly.